 Many business owners consider buying office furniture from a used office furniture store in Sri Lanka.
 Buying used office furniture will lower your expenses and can often be just as nice as new office furniture if it’s refurbished and well-maintained.

-To have a viable home office, you should set up your Internet, phone lines, and fax lines.
+To have a viable home office, you should set up your Internet for working online, phone lines, and fax lines.
 Whatever it is that you need to keep your office functional, you should invest in it.
 The good thing about Sri Lanka is that its telecommunication is cheap.
 So, your company will save money in this regard.

 Select from one of the three fixed phone line services and select a phone handset that can handle multiple phone calls if necessary.
 One of the most cost effective phone line services includes Sri Lanka Telecom.
 LankaBell.lk and Suntel.lk are two other solutions to consider.
 If you want to take your business on the road, you can select from one of the five mobile service operators in the area.